 Importance of Basic Life Support (BLS) for Child Choking

 Basic Life Support is a crucial intervention in saving a choking child's life.
-Swift and accurate BLS techniques can quickly remove obstructing objects, restore normal breathing, prevent oxygen deprivation, and avoid complications.
+Swift and accurate BLS techniques quickly remove obstructing objects, restore normal breathing, prevent oxygen deprivation, and avoid complications.

 Preventing Choking Incidents